 The latest masking API version supported on the engine will be included in the GET /system-information API response.

 Custom Database Connection Properties

 There is now a way to specify custom connection properties for all of our database connector types by uploading a properties file.
-See Database Connection Properties for more info.
+For more information, see Database Connection Properties.